Norman Stanley Fletcher: Personality and traits

 For a man of his age and poor education, Fletch is highly intelligent.
 He speaks with confidence and a large vocabulary on a wide range of topics including politics, race relations, the justice system, and society in general.
 It appears he possesses a considerable degree of natural intellect.
 He is a tolerant man who briefly dabbled in Marxist politics in his youth but is often cynical about the world and generally pessimistic.
 His attitude never goes beyond simple complaining and playful teasing of Mr. Mackay, although Fletch occasionally shows a darker side which reflects his true mental state, usually when he is talking about his past.
 The large amount of time he has spent in prison has left him feeling that he has wasted his life.
-In the final episode of Going Straight, he is convinced not to return to crime after walking into a pet shop and seeing the animals in cages, reminding him of his time in prison.
+In the final episode of Going Straight, he is persuaded not to return to crime after walking into a pet shop and seeing the animals in cages, reminding him of his time in prison.
 He struggles to adapt to life on the outside after his spell in Slade prison, and his frayed nerves have resulted in a quick temper, shown by how quick he is to shout at his daughter Ingrid.
 He is also something of a drinker - on one occasion, after sneaking away from an outdoor trip, he goes straight to a pub and drinks several pints of beer, one of which he downs in one.
 In Going Straight, he consumes several pints of beer and a few whisky chasers just on the train from Carlisle to London.
 He mentions that an "average day" in Muswell Hill involved visiting four different pubs for a "swift half".
 He is upset that his wife Isobel has left him and struggles to cope with the responsibility of holding his family together.
 On finally gaining legitimate employment in a hotel as a night porter, Fletcher reveals to Godber that it is his first ever "proper job" and he had managed to avoid legitimate work entirely after leaving school until he was released from Slade prison aged 45.